maier/nad/README.md

 * Full support for [histogram metrics](https://www.circonus.com/understanding-data-with-histograms/).
 * Support for Circonus real-time (1s) dashboards and graphing.
+* StatsD interface for collecting metrics.
 * Multiple data submission paradigms:
+    * pull - NAD exposes an HTTP endpoint serving metrics in JSON format, Circonus collects metrics from this endpoint.
-  * [reverse](https://www.circonus.com/pully-mcpushface/) - nad initiates a TCP connection to Circonus.
+    * [reverse](https://www.circonus.com/pully-mcpushface/) - NAD initiates a TCP connection to Circonus.
 Circonus uses that connection to request data as needed.
-This allows nad to operate behind a NAT.
+This allows NAD to operate behind a NAT.
-  * pull - nad exposes an HTTP endpoint (default: listen on TCP port 2609, e.g. http://localhost:2609) serving metrics in JSON format, Circonus collects metrics from there.
 * [Self-configure](self-config/) with Circonus via the command line with a user-provided JSON configuration file.

 # Installation

 ## Automated Install

-The easiest, and recommended, method to install nad is via the Circonus one-step Installer (COSI).
+The easiest, and recommended, method to install NAD is via the Circonus one-step Installer (COSI).
 See the [COSI documentation](https://github.com/circonus-labs/circonus-one-step-install) for details.

-**COSI Features**
+**Advantages**

-* one command install (fully automated, install nad, create checks, graphs, worksheets and dashboards)
+* one command install (fully automated, install NAD, create checks, graphs, worksheets and dashboards)
 * or download the install script and customize to your needs
 * customizable templates for checks, graphs, dashboards and worksheets
 * supports automation via orchestration systems (e.g. ansible, puppet, shell scripts, etc.)